 Moving away from writing everything down and onto a digital platform, will not only help you reduce paper usage but has multiple benefits for the business.

-Leave planner: Move away from paper and spreadsheets and use an online solution that is easy to use, has multiple functions and doesn’t require a single shred of paper.
+Holiday planner: Move away from paper and spreadsheets and use an online solution that is easy to use, has multiple functions, and doesn’t require a single shred of paper.